 - Practice in advance if you are going to be discussing your loved ones sexual orientation or gender identity with family and friends.
 If you are comfortable talking about it, your family and friends will probably be more comfortable too.

-- If your loved one is transgender, practice using the correct pronouns.
+- If your loved one is transgender or gender expansive, practice using the correct pronouns.

 During the visit…

-- Don’t ask your LGBTQ family member to act a certain way.
-Let them be their natural selves.
+- Don’t ask your LGBTQ+ family member to act a certain way.
+Let them be themselves.